vikingdude81/vikingdude81-Simulation-Research/replit.md

 - yfinance
 - matplotlib
 - mplfinance
+- xgboost
+- lightgbm (installed but unavailable due to missing libgomp.so.1)
 - pycoingecko (legacy)

 ## Notes
 - Yahoo Finance data preferred over Coinbase data (has High/Low for proper ATR calculation)
 - Model currently training on full 17,502 sample dataset
-- GridSearchCV may take several minutes with large dataset
+- GridSearchCV may take several minutes with large dataset (2-3 minutes per ensemble training)
+- Ensemble uses equal weighting between RandomForest and XGBoost predictions
+- LightGBM cannot be used in this environment (missing libgomp.so.1 system library)
+- BTC_90day_data.csv is no longer needed when using Yahoo Finance data (USE_YAHOO_FINANCE = True)